rcl-payments/docs/creditcard/creditcard.md

 - Click the **Submit** button when you are done

-**Your credit card information is soley managed by [Stripe](https://stripe.com/), your credit card information is not stored on this application in anyway or form.
-The page to enter the credit card information is hosted by stripe**
+**The credit card information is solely managed by [Stripe](https://stripe.com/), the credit card information is not stored on this application in anyway or form.
+The page to enter the credit card information is hosted by Stripe**